Queritel/meet/README.md

 `$ composer update` for PHP dependencies.

-`$ gulp dependencies` must be run manually afterwards in any case; this will 'massage' and inject all relevant dependency components into the application source tree (`/src`).
+`$ gulp dependencies` must be run afterwards in any case; this will 'massage' and copy all relevant dependency components into the application source tree (`/src`).

 ### Preflight